paulwarren/nzde/dict/C/README.md

 n.

 n. a sheep incompletely shorn or still being shorn when the signal for the end of a run goes; see citations.

+<b>1</b> n.
+(Rural) a last sheep in a catching pen to be shorn before a run is completed or any sheep taken from a catching-pen to be shorn.

 ## catch at